-FDM technology is one of the longest-used 3D printing processes.
-In common with other rapid production systems, FDM systems read data from STL files, which they convert into reference points for reproducing the original design within the printer’s build envelope.
+FDM printing technology is one of the longest-used 3D printing processes.
+As is common with other rapid production systems, FDM 3D printers also read data from STL files, which they then convert into reference points for reproducing the original design within the printer’s build envelope.

-The printer heats a continuous thread of thermoplastic filament, of which a fine bead is extruded through a heated tip and laid down on the print bed.
-When the first layer is complete, the bed steps down and the process repeats.
+To create parts via FDM printing, the printer heats a continuous thread of thermoplastic filament, of which a fine bead is extruded through a heated tip.
+This is laid down on the print bed on extrusion.
+When the first layer is complete, the bed steps down and the process repeats itself, thus building up parts layer by layer.
 Each layer can be as fine as just 0.127mm (0.005in).

-The software that ships with our FDM systems gives the user control over various aspects of the printing process, including the density of the fill inside the printed model, with options for solid, sparse and low density depending on its final use scenario.
+In addition to this, our included print software gives users unrivalled flexibility.
+The software that ships with our FDM printers allows the user to control various aspects of the printing process.
+This includes the density of the fill inside the printed model, with options for solid, sparse and low density depending on its final use scenario.

-Down-facing surfaces are supported during the print process by support material.
-This can be jetted off or dissolved at the end of the process to leave just the required part behind.
+Complex structures can be produced using FDM with the help of support materials.
+Down-facing surfaces are supported during the print process by this support material.
+This can be then be jetted off or dissolved on completion of the print, leaving behind the required model.